 An inverter charger, much like the name states, is a combination of an inverter and a battery charger.
 It can take the AC power from a generator or shore power and charge your DC battery bank.
 It will also turn your battery’s DC power into AC power for any household appliances or electronics.

-The Battle Born Shop carries multiple inverter/chargers for various power requirements from brands such as Victron and Magnum.
+The Battle Born Shop carries multiple inverter/chargers for various power requirements from brands such as Victron.

 *One should note that additional components may need to be purchased alongside an inverter charger to best fit the needs of a system